columnflow.inference

 DotDict

 Removes one or more parameters whose names match parameter, and optionally whose category’s and process’ name match category and process.
 All three, parameter, process and category can be a string, a pattern, or sequence of them.
-Returns True if at least one parameter was removed, and False otherwise.

 Return type: